Blog Post

-We often run into confusion surrounding what exactly constitutes personally identifiable information (PII).
-PII qualifications vary depending on the specific compliance laws and jurisdictions, but generally speaking, PII is simply defined as information used to distinguish individuals from one another.
-PII pertains to information closely related to each consumer, for example, name, birthdate, social security number, and workplace information.
+We often run into confusion surrounding the definition of PI vs. PII — in other words, what exactly constitutes personally identifiable information (PII) in the EU’s General Data Privacy Regulation (GDPR) versus personal information (PI) in the California Consumer Privacy Act (CCPA) of 2018.
+Qualifications vary depending on the specific compliance laws and jurisdictions, but generally speaking, both laws define this type of data as information used to distinguish individuals from one another.
+It pertains to information closely related to each consumer — for example, name, birthdate, social security number and workplace information.

-The key differentiator in how the GDPR and the California Consumer Privacy Act of 2018 (CCPA) define PII is that the CCPA refers to it as “personal information” and the GDPR refers to it as “personal data.”
+The key differentiator between the GDPR and the California Consumer Privacy Act of 2018 (CCPA) is that the CCPA refers to this kind of sensitive data as “personal information” (PI) and the GDPR refers to it as “personally identifiable information” (PII, also sometimes referred to as “personal data”).

-The CCPA acts as the genesis for state-mandated U.S. compliance laws.
-And although it does borrow principles from the GDPR, the law distinguishes itself as a heavily consumer-oriented law, giving rights and privileges to individuals.
+The CCPA acts as the genesis for state-mandated compliance laws in the US.
+And although it does borrow principles from the GDPR guidelines, the CCPA distinguishes itself as a heavily consumer-oriented law, giving rights and privileges to individuals.
 In order to maintain CCPA compliance and GDPR, you will need to understand how PII is defined for each law.

-PI as defined by the CCPA § 1798.140: “Information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
-Personal information includes, but is not limited to, the following if it identifies, relates to, describes, is capable of being associated with, or could be reasonably linked, directly or indirectly, with a particular consumer or household.”
+What is PII and PI?
+Let’s start with PI.
+As defined by the CCPA § 1798.140, PI is “Information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
+Personal information includes, but is not limited to, the following if it identifies, relates to, describes, is capable of being associated with, or could be reasonably linked, directly or indirectly, with a particular consumer or household.

 This does not include any information that has been made publicly available by the local, state or federal government.